-- d.
-Air Quality: Demolition will begin at the center of the site and progress outwards, such that the building structures along Geary and Post Streets will remain intact until the latter stages of this phase.
-While they remain standing, these buildings will provide some shielding from emissions to areas along these streets.
-Such activities shall be increased during windy periods.
-Stockpiling of excavated material will be performed as far from the site boundaries as possible.
-To the extent practicable, the Contractor will ensure that haul trucks are fully loaded to reduce the number of truck trips, and trucking ingress and egress shall be away from residential areas.
-In addition, truck and equipment idling will be limited to two minutes where practicable, or five minutes maximum. - e.
+Stockpiling of excavated material will be concentrated towards the center of the project site as room opens up, and as far from the site boundaries as possible.
+To the extent practicable, the Contractor will ensure that haul trucks are fully loaded to reduce the number of truck trips.
+In addition, truck and equipment idling will be limited to two minutes where practicable, or five minutes maximum.

+- e.
 Storm Water: Erosion control measures will be established during this phase. - f.
-Waste: Proper disposal / recycling of off-hauled materials shall be as described above in the general operating principals. - g.
-Traffic, Parking: The contractor shall develop and execute a site specific Construction Traffic Management Plan in accordance with all local governing agencies including but not limited to flagman and traffic control plan.
+Waste: Proper disposal / recycling of off-hauled materials shall be as described above in the general operating principals. - Traffic, Parking: The contractor shall develop and execute a site specific Construction Traffic Management Plan in accordance with all local governing agencies including but not limited to flagman and traffic control plan.
 The plan will be designed to minimize the interface wherever possible between Public and Site traffic, and reducing the number of deliveries where practicable, including the staging of deliveries such that the volume of traffic is kept as even as possible avoiding peaks, and controlling vehicular movements on the Project.